 Megan Jaworski: You can’t get what you don’t ask for.
 Jesus Himself said, “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened.”

 It’s important to know what you want and need in order to be the best person you can be.
 Be clear with how others can support you.
-And establish well-defined boundaries around this.
+Establish well-defined boundaries around this.
+And remember, sometimes, that support comes in the form of professional help.
+There is no shame in looking after your own mental health.

 “Motherhood is filled with unique challenges and also filled with so much light and joy,” says Megan Dalla-Camina.
 “Becoming the mother—and woman—you want to be is about parenting on your own terms, defining success for yourself and doing it your way.
 It’s also about looking after yourself, your needs and your life in the process.
 Remember, you don’t stop being you when you have kids.
 Try to find that balance, even if it’s in the smallest moments.”